Kac-Moody symmetric spaces: Complex Kac--Moody algebras and their Weyl groups

-by letting the generator of $\Z/2\Z$ act by $-{\rm Id}_{\overline{\mathfrak a}}$.
+by letting the generator of $\Z/2\Z$ act by $-{\rm Id}_{\ol{\mathfrak a}}$.
 One then has the following rigidity result, which was pointed out to us by Bernhard~M\"uhlherr.

-\begin{proposition}[M\"uhlherr, personal communication] Let $\mathbf{A}$ be a non-affine irreducible generalized Cartan matrix of size $n \times n$ with $n \geq 2$, let $(W,S)$ be the associated Coxeter system and let $\Sigma = \Sigma(W,S)$ be the associated Coxeter complex.
+\begin{proposition}[M\"uhlherr, personal communication] Let $\mathbf{A}$ be a non-affine irreducible symmetrizable generalized Cartan matrix of size $n \times n$ with $n \geq 2$, let $(W,S)$ be the associated Coxeter system and let $\Sigma $ be an associated Coxeter complex.
 Then the canonical linear realization defines a surjective homomorphism

-If $-{\rm Id}_{\overline{\mathfrak a}} \not \in \overline{\rho}({\rm Aut}(\Sigma))$, then this map is an isomorphism. \end{proposition}
+If $-{\rm Id}_{\ol{\mathfrak a}} \not \in \ol{\rho}(\Aut(\Sigma))$, then this map is an isomorphism. \end{proposition}

-\begin{proof} Let $\phi \in {\rm GL}(\overline{\mathfrak a} , \overline{\mathfrak a}^{\rm sing})$.
-First establish that $\phi$ normalizes $\overline{W} := \overline{\rho}_{KM}(W)$ and that conjugation by $\varphi$ preserves reflections in $\overline{W}$.
-To this end, as before denote by $\sigma_i := \overline{\rho}_{KM}(r_{\alpha_i})$ the orthogonal reflection at the hyperplane $\overline{H}_i := \overline{H}_{\alpha_i}$.
-Recall that the hyperplanes $\overline{H}_1, \dots, \overline{H}_n$ bound the fundamental chamber $C \in \mathcal C$.
+\begin{proof} Let $\phi \in \GL(\ol{\mathfrak a} , \ol{\mathfrak a}^{\rm sing})$.
+First establish that $\phi$ normalizes $\ol{W} := \ol{\rho}_{KM}(W)$ and that conjugation by $\varphi$ preserves reflections in $\ol{W}$.
+To this end, as before denote by $\sigma_i := \ol{\rho}_{KM}(r_{\alpha_i})$ the orthogonal reflection at the hyperplane $\ol{H}_i := \ol{H}_{\alpha_i}$.
+Recall that the hyperplanes $\ol{H}_1, \dots, \ol{H}_n$ bound the fundamental chamber $C \in \CCC$.